Innovation and inspiration are keys to progress in our national parks and protected areas’ conservation objectives.

 2017 Winner: Keobel Sakuma, Palau.
 Read the news story here!

 The two other finalists were Jon Day, from Australia and Will McClintock, from the USA.
 Read the story: IUCN WCPA announces finalists for the Kenton Miller Award 2017

 Dr Heliodoro Sánchez (2007) for his approach to restoring mangrove forests, Dr Marc Hockings (2008) for his contribution to management effectiveness of protected areas, and Dr Ernesto Enkerlin Hoeflich in 2009 for his outstanding achievements and innovations in wilderness area establishment.
 Sue Stolton and Nigel Dudley (2010) were recognized for their instrumental role in highlighting how important protected areas are to people.
 Oscar Loayza (2012) was recognized for his innovative approach to indigenous peoples’ participation in protected area management.
 In 2014, Yusup Cahyadin, Sukianto Lusli and Agus Budi Utomo were joint winners for their role in developing and implementing innovative approaches to forest conservation in Indonesia.
 In 2016, the winner was Ashiq Ahmad Khan, who has gained national and international recognition for his work promoting the values and benefits of co-management with local authorities.

 Nomination Process :

-- Nominations are called by the IUCN WCPA Chair every 2 years in January/February and prior to key global and regional IUCN and or WCPA meetings.
+- Nominations are called by the IUCN WCPA Chair at approximately 2 year intervals prior to key global and regional IUCN or WCPA meetings.